TimAnthonyAlexander/north/README.md

 **The terminal-native AI coding assistant that actually ships.**

-A Claude-powered pair programmer that lives in your terminal.
-No IDE lock-in, no subscription tiers, no bloat—just you, Claude, and your codebase.
+An AI pair programmer that lives in your terminal.
+Supports Claude (Anthropic) and GPT-5 (OpenAI).
+No IDE lock-in, no subscription tiers, no bloat—just you, the model of your choice, and your codebase.

 ![North in action](screenshot1.png)
 ![One Shot Website](screenshot2.png)